 Offices and Support Facilities

 Many of the CBERS research faculty and staff have offices in the Biomedical Engineering Center or the adjoining Institute for Micromanufacturing.
 The Administrative support staff for CBERS are located on the first floor adjacent to the main entrances to the building.
 The 290 square foot office includes space for the program's administrative coordinator and our student workers.
 Near the program office is the Center's support area which includes a FAX machine, copying equipment, faculty mailboxes and office supplies.
 There is also an office in the area that is used for visiting researchers.
-The office of the CBERS Director (Dr. Eric J. Guilbeau) is located on the second floor.
+The office of the CBERS Director (Dr. Leon Iasemidis) is located on the second floor.

 Biomedical Engineering Building Conference Room

 The following figure shows one of the rooms within the Biomedical Engineering Building that is available for seminars and workshops.
 It includes tables, to accommodate up to 40 attendees.
 The tables have rollers so that the furniture can be easily reconfigured depending upon the need.
 The facility includes a computer projection system, a combination VCR/DVD player, and wireless networking.

 The Biomedical Engineering Classroom (Biomedical Engineering Building 157)

 Most of CBERS's research laboratories are located in the Biomedical Engineering Center or in the Institute for Micromanufacturing.
 They include individual faculty research laboratories and core research support laboratories containing specialized research equipment that is available for use by all CBERS members.

 The Biofluid Mechanics Laboratory (Steven Jones, Biomedical Engineering Building 233)